karthik-lovedevops/demo/README.md

 9) Workflow for Deploying the infrastructure/App Build and push image to ECR
 10) Task defintion in workflow for Deploying through CODE_DEPLOY for Blue Green Deployment.
 11) Code Deploy would use two target group for the Load balancer.
+Note : Deploy task definition and Blue green Deploy needs to be carried out manually due to
+       time limit given to complete the task as the pipeline takes care of below steps
+       1) Deploy infrastructure with standard task.
+       2) Build and push new code